Juneau (Alaska), 2006

 This is N336AK, DHC-3 c/n 333 and also flying for Alaska Coastal Airlines, which also seems to do business as Wings Airways.

-It was registered on 26Mar03 to the present owner / operator and I would welcome more details about its history prior to this date.
+It was registered on 26Mar03 to the present owner / operator.

 N91AK serving Holland America Line It was only a twenty minute walk to the 'business center' of Juneau and the main docks, where the gigantic cruiseboats dock and these tiny seaplanes (a.k.a. floatplanes) wait for their passengers to take them swiftly on a spectacular flightseeing trip.